att-comdev/valet/havalet/README.md

 # High Availability Valet Tools

-## Features

-This tool monitors all (or a specific) configured processes for high availability.
+This tool monitors one or more configured processes to maintain high availability.

-Launch from the command line using:

 ```bash
 $ python ./ha_valet.py [-p name]